dejanu/linux/README.md

 2) fork() or exec() Function:

-  Fork: system call to Clone current process (the parent and the child are identical procceses).
+  Fork: system call to CLONE/DUPLICATE the current/calling process (the parent and the child are identical procceses).
 The cloned process has new PID,

-   Exec: Replace current program with a with a new process
+   Exec: Replaces current program with a with a new process

   We opened bash process and when we execute ls comand, behind fork() is called to clone the bash process and then exec() is called to replace the bash process with the new ls process